RoboPhred/Oni2Xml/README.md

 Converts Oxygen Not Included game saves to human readable and editable xml

 Compatibility:

+This tool is not currently working with the agricultural update 217187 or higher.
+This is because the save files are now compressed.
+Stay tuned for updates.

 While the tool was developed and works with pre-TU saves, it is currently set up to act on Thermal Update saves only.
 As far as I can tell, there is no difference in format.
 The check is done by inspecting the save file's version header.